wandevs/wandevs.org/index.md

 ### Notice

 **Hello developers, we kindly remind you that the content described in this document is outdated and is no longer maintained.
-Please go to the new [Wanchain online documentation](docs.wanchain.org).
+Please go to the new [Wanchain Documentation](docs.wanchain.org).
 Thank you.**

 ### Welcome